-- •Confirm by "Guidance display" on the NC screen - •Confirm by "Alarm manual" - ■To confirm by "Guidance display" on the NC screen key.
+- •Confirm by "Guidance display" on the NC screen - •Confirm by the separate manual - ■To confirm by "Guidance display" on the NC screen key.

 Confirm details with the alarm guidance (alarm message details) displayed on the NC screen by pressing the [?] key or